Chang and Eng Bunker: Legacy

 The Bunker brothers coined the term "Siamese twins", and their fame made it a synonym for conjoined twins in colloquial use, even referring to those before the Bunkers' lifetime; however, modern researchers see the term as outmoded, preferring "conjoined twins".
 The phrase "like the Siamese twins" (or variations) was in use as early as October 1829 to describe other conjoined pairs, but over the decades use of the standalone "Siamese twins" became widespread.
+"Siamese" is sometimes used separately to refer to any conjoined pairs, like 'Siamese standpipes', a type of fire hydrant.

-Chang and Eng are often referred to retrospectively as the "original Siamese twins".
+Chang and Eng often continue to be referred to retrospectively as the "original Siamese twins".

 Before the Bunkers' bodies were returned to North Carolina for burial (in 1917 they were moved to the cemetery at White Plains Baptist Church outside Mount Airy), doctors took photographs of the connecting tissue and hired sculptor John Casani to make a plaster cast of the twins.
 The Bunkers' fused livers are preserved in fluid and displayed in a clear jar along with the death cast in Philadelphia's Mütter Museum as a permanent exhibition.
 A basement room of the Andy Griffith Museum contains an exhibit on the twins.
 The Circus World Museum houses life-size figures of the twins.
 The Southern Historical Collection of the University of North Carolina at Chapel Hill keeps the Bunkers' personal papers.